wanghaisheng/video-genius/README.md

 8. support douyin houtai  content check
 9. support jianying cut video to scenes,images
 10. convert video to stick figure cartoon
-11. integrate with https://github.com/wanghaisheng/Intel-One, can we gen a video for anyone you know his name
+11. integrate with https://github.com/wanghaisheng/Intel-One, can we gen a video for anyone you know his name titled  your immortal internet memory

 # Screenshots